Esra Limbacher

-Esra-Leon Limbacher (born 1 May 1989in Wiesbaden) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag since 2021.
-He has been the SME representative and deputy economic policy spokesperson of the SPD parliamentary group since 2022.
+Esra-Leon Limbacher (born 1 May 1989 in Wiesbaden) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag since 2021, representing the Homburg district.
 Previously, he was a member of the Saarland state parliament Landtag of Saarland until November 2021.

 Early life and education

 Limbacher was born in the West German city of Wiesbaden and grew up in Limbach in the municipality of Kirkel.

-After graduation from high school in the Saarpfalz district he studied law at Saarland University in order to become a lawyer.
+After graduation from high school in the Saarpfalz district Limbacher studied law at Saarland University in order to become a lawyer.
 He studied law both in Germany and England as a scholarship holder of the Friedrich Ebert Foundation.
 At the University of Exeter, he obtained a Master of Laws with a focus on international commercial law.
 He completed his law studies in Germany, again at Saarland University, specialising in German and international tax law.
 He passed his second state law examination in the Higher Regional Court District of Zweibrücken, Rhineland-Palatinate.

+Early career

 Professionally, Limbacher passed through stations in various law firms before becoming an officer in the higher service of the Saarland state administration.
 Here he was deployed as a lawyer within the taskforce for cross-border commuters.
 Since 2020, Limbacher has been pursuing a doctorate and is a lecturer at Saarland University.

 Political career

+Early beginnings

 Limbacher entered the SPD in 2005.
 Here he held various political offices in the youth organization Jussos and the SPD.
 In the Jusos, Limbacher was involved as district chairman of Saarpfalz and deputy state chairman in Saarland.
-In 2009, he was elected to the local council of the municipality of Kirkel in the local elections and was elected directly to the Bundestag in the 2021 elections, representing the Homburg district.
-In parliament, he has been serving on the Committee on Legal Affairs and the Committee on Economic Affairs.
+In 2009, he was elected to the local council of the municipality of Kirkel in the local elections.
 Since 2019, he has also been a member of the Saarpfalz district council and parliamentary group leader of the SPD.

 Since 2021, Esra Limbacher has been the district chairman of the SPD Saarpfalz, together with Christine Streichert-Clivot.

 In the 2017 federal election, he stood as a candidate for the direct mandate in the constituency of Homburg.
 With 31.4% of the first votes, he lost to the CDU politician Markus Uhl, who received 33.6% of the votes.
 In June 2021, he succeeded Stefan Pauluhn in the Saarland Landtag.
 In the 2017 Saarland state election in Saarland, Limbacher had initially missed out on entry due to his list placement.